Roasted Brussels Sprouts

 Such then, is the sweet satisfaction of seeing this dyed-in-the-wool brussels sprouts avoider pick these roasted emerald jewels out of the pan and munch on them like candy.

 Roasted brussels sprouts are my sister Karen’s contribution to our holiday dinners.
-Ridiculously easy to make (Karen usually doesn’t bother with trimming the ends), you can roast them right in a cast iron frying pan in the oven.
+Ridiculously easy to make, you can roast them right in a cast iron frying pan in the oven.

 The key to success (according to my sister and I agree with her completely on this) is salt.
 Salt the sprouts generously as they are going into the oven, more than you might normally salt vegetables.
 Once out of the oven, taste and salt again if need be.